 [There is no need for explicit and implicit concepts when it comes to establishing a WS.
 A WS is established through PSC-REQ/RSP exchange and DMG Wakeup Schedule element.
 Use correct field name; clarify awake window presence and non-AP/non-PCP behavior during awake window, if present.]

-If a non-AP and non-PCP STA has explicitly established a WS with the AP or PCP and the non-AP and non-PCP STA is in PS mode, the non-AP and non-PCP STA shall have m successive Awake BIs repeating every n beacon interval, where n is the value of the Sleep Cycle field of the DMG Wakeup Schedule element contained in the PSC-RSP frame received from the AP or PCP during the frame exchange that established the WS, and m is the value of the Number of Awake/Doze BIs field in the DMG Wakeup Schedule element contained in that PSC-RSP frame.
-The non-AP and non-PCP STA shall be awake during allocated SPs in which it is either the source or destination DMG STA during each Awake BI.
+If a non-AP and non-PCP STA has established a WS with the AP or PCP and the non-AP and non-PCP STA is in PS mode, the non-AP and non-PCP STA shall have m successive Awake BIs repeating every n beacon interval, where n is the value of the Sleep Cycle field of the DMG Wakeup Schedule element contained in the PSC-RSP frame received from the AP or PCP during the frame exchange that established the WS, and m is the value of the Number of Awake BIs field in the DMG Wakeup Schedule element contained in that PSC-RSP frame.
+During each of its Awake BIs, the non-AP and non-PCP STA shall be awake during the awake window if it is present, and during all allocated SPs in which it is either the source or destination DMG STA.

 …